 |

 It works great!
-Just use some method to heat a small spot on the rim of a
+Just find some method to heat a small spot on the rim of

-pyrex custard dish to red hot, slam it instantly into the oven and hit
+a pyrex custard-dish to red hot, slam it instantly into the oven and hit

-it down before the advancing "lava flow" runs to the bottom of your oven
+it down before the advancing "lava flow" pours down to the bottom of your

 and burns off the paint.
 Obviously this is somewhat dangerous as a demo.